-- 1.1 Safely and effectively manipulate solid, liquid, and gaseous chemical samples - 1.2 Obtain valid data from analog and digital instrumentation. - 1.3 Explain precision and accuracy and how these are determined.

-1.4 Express experimental data in valid precision using the correct number of significant digits in scientific and engineering notations with appropriate units.
+- 1.1 Safely and effectively manipulate solid, liquid, and gaseous chemical samples in the laboratory. - 1.2 Obtain valid data from analog and digital instrumentation in the laboratory. - 1.3 Explain precision and accuracy and how these are determined. - 1.4 Express experimental data in valid precision using the correct number of significant digits in scientific and engineering notations with appropriate units. - 1.5 Calculate average and standard deviation from experimental data and use to express precision of experimentally determined numbers in the laboratory.